 I always like Cowboys and Indians for great home furnishings at 72 E. San Francisco St. on the Plaza.

-On my recent trip, I found on Array at 322 S. Guadalupe.
+On my recent trip, I found Array at 322 S. Guadalupe.
 This is a store that has a great selection of greetings cards, gifts, candles, bath and body, paper goods, home accessories, books and more.

 Off the beaten path is the Baca St. Art District.
 Located on Baca St. at Cerillos Road, this is a fun neighborhood featuring cafes, artist studios, galleries and more.
 Start off at Counter Culture, 930 Baca St. This is a local’s favorite for coffee, baked goods, soups, sandwiches and salads.
 I went for coffee and loved the artsy atmosphere and industrial feel.
 I also enjoyed Caveman Coffee Cave at 1221 Flagman Way.